 Point Cloud Segmentation

-This automatic analysis tool breaks the point cloud into segments based on the spatial and attribute relationships between points returns in the point cloud.
-By segmenting the point cloud(s) into smaller sections and applying a segment ID, users are better able to select point by segment for manual classification or further editing.
+This automatic analysis tool breaks the point cloud into segments based on the spatial and attribute relationships between points in the point cloud.
+By segmenting the point cloud(s) into smaller sections and applying a segment ID, users are better able to select points by segment for manual classification or further editing.

 This tool requires Global Mapper Pro.